Chrysler 300: Diesel (2006–2011)

 In Europe and Australia, the 300C was available with a Mercedes-Benz 3.0 L diesel V6 engine (internal code OM642) rated 218 PS at 3800 rpm and 376 lbft of torque at 1600 rpm.
 Fuel economy for the 300C diesel is rated at 26.2 mpgus city, 42.8 mpgus highway, and 34.9 mpgus on the combined cycle.
 It can accelerate from 0–60 mph (97 km/h) in 7.9 seconds while the top speed remains the same as the gasoline V6 (140 mph).

 The 2008 UK models included the 300C SRT-Design model in sedan or Touring body, which included SRT 20-inch alloy wheels and wheel arch spats, chrome mesh grille, MyGIG satellite navigation, SRT-8 steering wheel, SRT-8 leather sports seats, and carbon fiber interior details.

 ASC Helios 300

 ASC created a convertible version of the Chrysler 300C, dubbed the ASC Helios 300, and unveiled it at the North American International Auto Show in early 2005.
 Despite rumors, Chrysler confirmed that the vehicle would not be produced.

 Executive Series 300

 The Walter P. Chrysler Executive Series 300 was an extended wheelbase version shown at the 2006 New York Auto Show.
 It added 6 inches (152 mm) to the rear passenger compartment.
 The wheelbase was 126 in for this edition.

+Signature Executive Series 300

+The Walter P. Chrysler Signature Executive Series 300 was a package offered from the factory for the touring V6 model after 2008.
+It shared many features with the executive series, omitting the extra 6 inches and the rear DVD player in the passenger compartment.
+The Signature Touring included special badging, 18-inch chrome-clad aluminum wheels, 6.5-inch MyGIG REN 430(N) touchscreen DVD player with optional uConnect+navigation, Boston Acoustic six-speaker sound system, heated leather-trimmed seats, heated and powered mirrors, eight-way power seats, power-adjustable pedals, and sunroof.
+It was offered for an additional CA$ 2,240 in Canada.